2026 Roots of Justice Convening

 WORKSHOP | Resisting the Ease of Disposability

 When we disagree with others, it can feel easy to dismiss them, stop caring about hearing their opinions, or cut off those relationships.
 We believe that punishment and shame have no place in creating the world we want to live in.
-This session explores how we can use healthy communication and actual accountability to avoid disposing of one another, even when the work is hard.
+This session explores how we can use healthy communication and accountability practices to avoid disposing of one another, even when the work is hard.

 WORKSHOP | Supporting Our Teams Through Burnout